armandokun/cw1_3145/README.md

 # cw1_3145
-Official Repository of the Coursework 1 (CST3145)
+Official Repository for the Coursework 1 (CST3145)